 “You must not refuse a cup of tea, otherwise you are considered an exotic and barbarous bird without any hope of ever being able to take your place in civilized society”.

 Thankfully, times change.
 This is now the 21st century.
-Independence has been achieved by most countries shaking off the colonial mantle, although the English language still remains strongly embedded.
-Remember – Latin was once the European dominant language but slowly, as a daily spoken language, it died out.
-Or rather, it blended in with various vernacular dialects.
+Independence has been achieved by most countries in shaking off the colonial mantle; although the English language still remains strongly embedded.
+But do remember – Latin was once the European dominant language until it slowly, as a daily spoken language, died out: Or rather, it blended in with various vernacular dialects.
 Languages mutate parasitically in order to survive.
+If they don’t, they die.
+Many are in the process of dying today.

 So, will English follow the same path as Latin as the British Empire shrinks in global influence; or will the English language continue to hold its global dominance?
 Take note – some people (see here) are already asking for the English language to be ousted as the EU’s working language following the Brexit vote.

-Be careful of making sweeping statements, I add.
-Let’s not jump the gun.
-Francis Fukuyama’s 1990s neoliberal thesis that we had reached ‘The End of History’ looks increasingly daft as the years stretch forward from that date. (see here).
+Well it’s not for me to contradict such experts – although I may be cautious about jumping the gun.
+Remember Francis Fukuyama’s 1990s neoliberal thesis that we had reached ‘The End of History’?
+This analysis now looks increasingly daft as the years stretch forward from that date. (see here).
 The future can be exasperatingly capricious in the path it takes.
 Fortune tellers would not exist were that not so.
 Fate and destiny are only known when you reach them.

-As previously discussed, we may (or may not) have entered a ‘Postmodern phase’ in world history, but change is the only constant we really know (to re- recite Heraclitus speaking 2,500 years ago).
+As previously discussed on other pages of this blog site, we may (or may not) have entered a ‘Postmodern phase’ in world history.
+But change is the only constant we really know – to re-quote Heraclitus speaking 2,500 years ago.
 We live in a state of flux.
 Global issues race along, side-by-side, like pooh sticks sweeping under a bridge.
-The big issues of today (climate change, refugee migration and terrorism) have yet to be solved or played out; however much politicians may try to sweep them under the carpet.
+The big issues of today (climate change, refugee migration and terrorism) have yet to be solved or played out, however much politicians may try to sweep them under the carpet.
 These issues are still mid-stream, pulled along by the current, bobbing around the rocks and eddies.
 But they are not going under and disappearing.

 Considering the English language’s world dominance as coexistent with these issues raises questions of implication.
 That may sound accusative, and in a sense it is – for the expansion of English culture, industry, business and language around the world is coterminous with these issues, even (or especially) in this period of post-colonialization.
 So, we should really take these issues on board – even more so as English language teachers.
 Let’s take a look at them: